LiamSwarbrick/Projects/README.md

 ## Snippet of my older unfinished but of interest projects
 I have many older and unfinished projects in all sorts of languages: Python, C#, Haxe, Rust etc. Here's some random examples...

-### A-Levels: Dual-Quaternion vertex skinning implementation I could never run
+### Dual-Quaternion vertex skinning implementation I couldn't render (2020)

-For my A-Level Computer Science project I went way out of my depth but it really helped me so much more years to come than any boring project I could've finished...
+For my A-Level Computer Science project I went for a far too challenging project for my 16 year old self but it helped me so much more in the years to come than any boring project I could've finished...

 I got an OpenGL 4.5 rendering working that could load obj files, and wanted to try skeletal animation.
 Naively I went straight to trying to implemented a more advanced technique from [this paper](https://team.inria.fr/imagine/files/2014/10/skinning_dual_quaternions.pdf) that used dual-quaternion transforms instead of matrices, and while I did learn a lot about skinning algorithms researching it.
 Once I had written a lot of C code for it (even doing premature optimisations like caching joint keyframes), I realised that I couldn't source assets with skeletal animations stored in such a format without writing a custom exporter for Blender.
-It did teach me to just go with the simpler algorithm unless you specifically run into a problem with it however.
+I now know better and would have just gone with the simpler algorithm until performance or rendering quality called for more.

 See my implementation in the C header file [skeletal_animation.h](source/skrewrite-dual-quat-snippet/game/src/skeletal_animation.h) and the shader code [rigged_mesh_vertex_shader.glsl...](source/skrewrite-dual-quat-snippet/game/data/shaders/rigged_mesh_vertex_shader.glsl)